 As I mentioned in previous posts, I did not leave academia.
 And although I felt like leaving for a long time, I managed to turn it around, fill in the void, and find the right motivation to continue pursuing my research work.

-I find my motivation in three simple areas: (1) research and apply state of the art technologies and ideas from one domain to an entirely distinct one, in my case, from computer science to biomedicine; (2) be part of bigger research efforts; (3) translate research work to other fields.
+I find my motivation in three simple areas: (1) research and apply state of the art technologies and ideas from one domain to an entirely distinct one, in my case, from computer science to biomedicine; (2) be part of more prominent research efforts; (3) translate research work to other fields.

-This is also directly related with the second point.
+This is also directly related to the second point.
 For better or worse, national and international research projects provide the fuel (i.e., money) that keeps the research engine running.
-Being able to participate in these kinds of large endeavors is immensely attractive.
+Being able to participate in these kinds of significant endeavours is immensely attractive.
 And not just on the soft skills side.
 These projects validate the work you are doing.
-If you keep writing good publications and delivering outstanding products, the probabilities of leading and being invited for new projects grow.
+If you keep writing useful publications and delivering outstanding products, the probabilities of leading and being invited for new projects grow.
 What better motivation can we have than working on solving actual problems for a broad science community?
 These projects also foster new collaborations amongst distinct teams and environments.
-This may not have esoteric serendipitous meaning, but the outcomes of these collaborations can bring great value.
+This may not have esoteric serendipitous meaning, but the outcomes of these collaborations can bring significant value.

 As for the last point, it is related to the previous two.
 Just look at Google.
 They have managed to exploit their (published) research algorithms and turn them into a successful business model.
-Combine relevant research work with the validation from international peers and you’re one step closer to a successful product.
-Measuring the metrics of success can be complex though, specially in science.
-But this also opens the door to go beyond the science scope.
-This is not applicable to all research areas, but for computer science research, the odds are definitely in our favor.
+Combine relevant research work with the validation from international peers, and you’re one step closer to a successful product.
+Measuring the metrics of success can be complicated, especially in science.
+But this also opens the door to go beyond the scientific scope.
+This does not apply to all research areas, but for computer science research, the odds are definitely in our favour.

-There are a few ideas missing, the teaching experience, the ability to be continuously learning… However, the line “innovative research - peer validation - publish product” clearly defines what keeps my motivated for doing research.
+A few ideas are missing, the teaching experience, the ability to be continuously learning… However, the line “innovative research - peer validation - publish product” clearly defines what keeps me motivated for doing research.
 And in spite of being in an excellent position at the moment, I hope that improving on each of the elements in this trifecta can lead me to even better places.